Caleb Q. Dyer: Personal life

 Caleb Dyer was born in Stoneham, Massachusetts, on May 5, 1996, to Mitchell Edmund Dyer and Elizabeth Erica Dyer (née Swenson).
-For a brief period his family lived in Everett, Massachusetts, before moving to New Hampshire.
+For a brief period, his family lived in Everett, Massachusetts, before moving to New Hampshire.
 In the late 1990s, his family moved to Hudson, New Hampshire, where he was raised.
 He attended Hills-Garrison Elementary School, Hudson Memorial Middle School, and Alvirne High School.
 He graduated from Alvirne High School in 2015.
 While a student at Alvirne, he was a member of the B Naturals, a select jazz choir, which had the distinct honor of performing the national anthem before the New Hampshire House of Representatives.
 He is also a former member of Boy Scout Troop 21 in Hudson.
 He spends a great amount of time producing music with his friends and loves to cook for them as well.

 Political career

 Electoral history

 On June 1, 2016, Dyer filed to run as a Republican candidate for the New Hampshire House of Representatives from Hillsborough County's 37th district.
-By the end of the filing period there were 17 Republican candidates.
+By the end of the filing period, there were 17 Republican candidates.
 On September 13, 2016, he was elected one of the eleven Republican nominees for the office of Representative.
 On November 8, 2016, Dyer was one of the eleven candidates elected to the office of Representative.
 During this campaign, Dyer claims to have spent approximately $400.
 There is no way to verify this claim as New Hampshire does not require the filing of campaign finance reports for those candidates (or committees) receiving or spending less than $500.

-Dyer ran for reelection as a Libertarian in 2018, and lost, winning fewer votes than every candidate on the Republican and Democratic tickets.
+Dyer ran for reelection as a Libertarian in 2018 and lost, garnering 0.8% of the vote and winning fewer votes than all candidates on the Republican and Democratic tickets.

 Party history

 On February 9, 2017, Rep. Dyer announced at a press conference at the Legislative Office Building that he had officially changed his voter registration from Republican to Libertarian.
-In his address he cited concerns with House Republican leadership, stating: "Instead of embracing this division (of the majority) and building a coalition from it the leadership has alienated a growing portion of the electorate that installed them."
+In his address, he cited concerns with House Republican leadership, stating: "Instead of embracing this division (of the majority) and building a coalition from it the leadership has alienated a growing portion of the electorate that installed them."